 "The overland traveller goes around the corner to see who there is to meet around the next corner", max.

-Www.maxneumegentraveller.org almost 2 years ago
+Www.maxneumegentraveller.org about 2 years ago

 Since you have accommodations booked the first week you should be just fine.
 I like to have the first night or two booked when I arrive somewhere so I can get a bit of a feel for a place but after that it can be more fun to just go, find a new place for a couple of nights here and there (I don't like only doing one night somewhere unless you're in a huge hurry to get onto the next place because then you can feel too rushed).
-That being said I haven't actually traveled with no prearranged accommodation in awhile but there have been times when I've regretted that because you're stuck in one place when you pre book. almost 2 years agoAnswered by sek via WorldNomads.com
+That being said I haven't actually traveled with no prearranged accommodation in awhile but there have been times when I've regretted that because you're stuck in one place when you pre book. about 2 years agoAnswered by sek via WorldNomads.com

 It's extremely easy to find places, particularly if you have a guidebook such as Lonely Planet.
 I did this for 4 weeks last year all over the country.
 I would also say you get better deals because it is a bargaining society and if you arrive later in the day then owners are likely to try and cut the price to sell the room.
 I also would say that you will have no real idea of the quality of the place until you see it in person.
 Online pictures and reviews were deceiving, in my experience.

-That said, if you are the type of person who gets very anxious if nothing is booked, then it might be wise to book in a place that is pricey enough that you know will be comfortable. almost 2 years ago
+That said, if you are the type of person who gets very anxious if nothing is booked, then it might be wise to book in a place that is pricey enough that you know will be comfortable. about 2 years ago